EsraaAziz1/Online-Exam-System/README.md

 - HTML, CSS, JavaScript
 - JSON Server (to simulate backend and questions)
 - Fetch API for dynamically retrieving questions

+## Future Improvements

+Here are some features that could be added in the future to enhance the Online Exam System:
+- **User Authentication:** Allow users to register, log in, and track their scores.
+- **Question Categories and Randomization:** Organize questions by category and show them in random order for each exam attempt.
+- **Store Scores in a Real Database:** Replace JSON Server with a proper backend database (like MongoDB) to save user results permanently.
+- **Mobile-Friendly Responsive Design:** Improve the layout to work seamlessly on mobile devices.

 ## How to Run